maxpyne1981/basic_algorithms/read/solution_hints.md

 # Solution hints

+### intervals
-o Merging internals : sort by start, go over the intervals, keep merging, o Meeting rooms: map, add +1 when meeting starts, -1 when end, add rooms, and keep track of max, o Sliding window: if window is fixed, use for, if window is changine, use for + while;
+o Merging internals : sort by start, go over the intervals, keep merging, o Meeting rooms: map, add +1 when meeting starts, -1 when end, add rooms, and keep track of max,

+### sliding window
+o Sliding window: if window is fixed, use for, if window is changine, use for + while;

+### linked list
+o palindrome: use slow and fast pointer to find mid, reverse 2nd half, traverese and check if  they are equal, othersiwe return false, remember to reverse 2nd half, o reverse : use prev, cur, next and 4 steps to reverse,

 ### next greatest element
   - start from right